seihaiproject/NFSWunixOffline/README.md

 - original game files
 - Zenity to find and pick nfsw.exe file
 - Wine to run the game
-- Node.js
+- Node.js and npm
 - this repository to start offline server

-Run.sh should handle these dependencied automatically.
+Run.sh should handle these dependencies automatically (except the game files).
 Download the repository and execute it:
 ```
 chmod +x run.sh
 ./run.sh